 So, 3 cups of vegetables a day sounds like a lot?
 (That’s the amount we should be eating according to MyPlate.)
 These shopping and cooking tips will help you eat the green and orange stuff you and your family need.Trying to eat more #veggies?
 Check out easy ways to eat more. bit.ly/2g0ItoL #fruitandveggiesmorematters #NationalNutritionMonth Click To Tweet

-Have a green smoothie—throw some spinach or kale leaves, parsley or celery into your favorite fruit smoothie.
+Have a green smoothie—throw some spinach, Swiss chard or kale leaves, parsley or celery into your favorite fruit smoothie.

-Add a cup of veggie soup—either blended or broth-based.
+Add a cup of vegetable soup—either blended or broth-based.

 Start your meals with a raw veggie or veggie salad of some kind like this: grated carrots with Dijon vinaigrette.
 This will slow down your eating and add an extra veggie.

-Roast some veggies as a snack–veggies like cauliflower and beets become sweeter when roasted.
+Roast some vegetables as a snack–cauliflower and beets become sweeter when roasted.
 Just toss with a little oil and seasoning and roast at 450, stirring regularly until brown.

-Put spinach or lightly cooked sliced veggies instead of meat into your lasagna or stuffed pasta shells.
+Put spinach or lightly cooked sliced vegetables instead of meat into your lasagna or stuffed pasta shells.

 Don’t forget foods with processed tomatoes—salsa and pasta sauce.
 They are an easy way to stack on the veggies.